-Before creating triggers that evoke notifications, first specify the limits which you want to apply to your disks.
+Before creating triggers that evoke notifications, first specify the limits that you want to apply to your disks.
 For example, if you want to get a notification when a disk has exceeded 80% of its capacity, force the sensor into a Warning status at this utilization.
 You have several options to set limits for disk free sensors:

 - Set limits checked against all disks in the settings of multi-drive sensors: WMI Free Disk Space, SNMP Linux Disk Free, SSH Disk Free